Becoming a Professional Travel Photographer

 6.a – Stock Image Libraries

 This is almost like your bread and butter – the small but consistent income that you can rely on.
 There are hundreds of different stock image libraries that you can sell your work too.
 In short, you sign up to these sites as a publisher and you send them high-quality photos – these photos are then checked and added to their database.
-If a customer purchases one of your photos, you receive commission.
+If a customer purchases one of your photos, you receive a commission.
 The following are some of the most popular stock image libraries:

 - Getty Images